madrury/rusty-rogue/README.md

   - [x] A spell of fireblast. ♠
   - [x] A spell of iceblast. ♦
   - [x] Fire.
+  - [x] An elemental damage system.
+  - [x] Resistances to elemental damage.

 ## Progress In Tutorial: